amlalejini/env-conn-long-term-evolution/experiments/2024-09-11-vary-struct/README.md

 - `graphs.json` defines graphs to be generated for this experiment.
   - Note that we don't define well-mixed or toroidal lattice graphs in this way.
 Instead, we use Avida's built-in "well-mixed" and toroidal lattice options for those particular structures.
 - `local-job-gen.sh` generates slurm files locally.
 Used for testing experiment setup locally.
 Not to be used on HPC.

+Notes for next experiment:
+- Level out rewards so that there are fewer weird effects of number of generations elapsed?
+-